-How to Modernize Your Voice of Customer Program
+5 Capabilities That Modernize Your Voice of Customer Program

 May 11, 2026

+Most VoC programs were designed for a world that no longer exists.
 They were built when feedback meant surveys, when "the customer" meant a representative sample, and when the cadence of decision-making was quarterly.
-That world is gone.
-Customers now generate signal across fifty channels in real time.
-The companies that win this decade are the ones treating customer voice as continuous intelligence, not periodic research.
-Everyone else is running a 2015 program in a 2026 market.
+That world is gone — customers now generate signal across fifty channels in real time, and the companies that win this decade treat customer voice as continuous intelligence, not periodic research.
+Modernizing a VoC program isn't adding another channel or buying a smarter survey tool.
+It's rebuilding on the five capabilities a modern program requires: unified signal across every channel, an adaptive taxonomy that learns your business, customer signal tied to business context, a routing layer that closes the loop, and real-time refresh — then migrating to them in a disciplined 90-day rollout.
+Here's the full picture.

 The three eras of VoC

 Era 3: Customer Intelligence.
 The current era is different in kind, not degree.
-The shift is from aggregating signal to operationalizing it.
-Customer Intelligence treats every piece of customer voice as a data point tied to revenue, segment, lifecycle, and product behavior — and routes that signal to the team that owns the response, on the cadence that team plans on.
-The output isn't a report.
-It's a decision infrastructure.
+The shift is from aggregating signal to operationalizing it: treating every piece of customer voice as a data point tied to revenue, segment, lifecycle, and product behavior, then routing it to the team that owns the response on the cadence that team plans on.
+The output isn't a report — it's decision infrastructure.
+Most companies trying to "modernize" are still doing Era 1 → Era 2.
+That was the 2019 conversation.
+Today's modernization is Era 2 → Era 3, and it's a different rebuild.

 Why Era 2 hit a wall